otrebski/sbt-flaky/README.md

 [info] [info]

 ```

+History trends Html report is saved in `flaky-test-reports-html/flaky-report-history.html`

 To enable history trends set `flakyHistoryDir` property in build.sbt with name of folder used to keep old reports.
 Currently 20 history results is kept.
 Example can be found [here](https://github.com/otrebski/sbt-flaky/blob/master/src/sbt-test/sbt-flaky/history/build.sbt)